 If you are planning on entering into a franchise agreement with a franchisor, there are many legal implications that you must consider.
 You will likely receive lengthy documents from the franchisor including a franchise disclosure document, franchise agreement(s), and other commercial contracts such as commercial lease agreements, general security agreements, and personal indemnification agreements.
 We can help you review the documents to ensure you are aware of what you are signing, and we will notify you of any clauses that may pose a potential legal risk to you and your business.
 Our business law team will set up an initial consultation for you where you will be able to ask any questions you may have about entering into the franchise agreement with the franchisor.
 We will advise you of your rights and obligations under the terms of the franchise agreement and negotiate its terms on your behalf as necessary.

 For more information about becoming a franchisee, we invite you to visit the business law insights section of our website.
-If you are interested in becoming a franchisee, contact our business law team today to book your initial consultation.
+Should you wish to explore franchisee opportunities, don’t hesitate to get in touch with our business law team today to schedule your initial consultation.